KatharineShapcott/rank-similarity/doc/user_guide.rst

 * at ``score``, compute the accuracy score of the predictions.

-RankSimilarityClassifier and RSPClassifier are fit using two arrays: an array X of shape (n_samples, n_features) holding the training samples, and an array y of class labels (strings or integers), of shape (n_samples):
+:class:`RankSimilarityClassifier` and :class:`RSPClassifier` are fit using two arrays: an array X of shape (n_samples, n_features) holding the training samples, and an array y of class labels (strings or integers), of shape (n_samples):